 Som studerende er det vigtigt at vide, hvad rammerne er for dit tilvalg, dvs. hvad indeholder det, hvordan er det opbygget og hvilke krav bliver stillet til dig som studerende.
 Den information finder du i studieordningen, hvor du bl.a. kan læse om indhold og opbygning, eksamensformer og eksamenskrav:

-In Aarhus RRE is situated at The Faculty of Theology which is a hive of activity throughout the day.
+In Aarhus RRE is situated at the Department of Theology which is a hive of activity throughout the day.
 Lectures are held and keen discussions take place in the reading groups that meet in the lounge area or the many workplaces in the library, and students and teachers meet over a cup of coffee between lectures.
-New ideas are discussed over lunch in the Stakladen canteen, which is also the venue for the Faculty of Theology’s annual celebration and the Christmas revue.
+New ideas are discussed over lunch in the Stakladen canteen, which is also the venue for the Department of Theology’s annual celebration and the Christmas revue.
 In the evening, you can attend debates and guest lectures organised by the faculty"s lecture associations to get inspiration for your studies, and nobody goes home early on Fridays – Theo’s Bar is always well-attended, including guests from other departments.

 In addition to its large collection of literature about theology and the study of religion, parts of the library – which is open around the clock – also function as an open student environment with group work areas, IT workstations and a classroom.
 The library is a meeting point for the students and a lively workplace.
-If you write a thesis at the Faculty of Theology, you can apply for a work area in one of the faculty’s offices allocated to students for this purpose.
+If you write a thesis at the Department of Theology, you can apply for a work area in one of the faculty’s offices allocated to students for this purpose.

 - oplevet, fotograferet og filmet af de studerende selv.